 Yes, it’s easier and might seem more sensible to take a seat on the front porch and await the arrival of the Grim Reaper.
 Or maybe your life is already so exciting and wonderful that you can’t handle a little change?

-If that’s not the case, then I’d recommend that you take a cue from my friend Jules, who is 88-years-old and who moved last year from Florida to Belize.
+If that’s not the case, then I’d recommend that you take a cue from my friend Jules, who moved from Florida to Belize at the age of 88.
 Even after a lifetime of adventure, traveling the world with the U.S. Navy, Jules was up for another change and a new start.

 Reason Not To Retire Overseas #8: “I’m too young.”

-As I said, in today’s world, if you’ve got a laptop and an Internet connection, you can earn an income anywhere…and concern over making a living is the only objection I can imagine someone younger than retirement age could possibly suggest for why he (or she) isn’t jumping at a the idea of launching a new life in some sunny, sexy foreign locale.
+As I said, in today’s world, if you’ve got a laptop and an internet connection, you can earn an income anywhere… and concern over making a living is the only objection I can imagine someone younger than retirement age could possibly suggest for why he (or she) isn’t jumping at the idea of launching a new life in some sunny, sexy foreign locale.

 I promise you that, no matter how old you are right now, if you make this move, you won’t regret a day that follows.
-If you don’t, eventually, you’ll grow to regret every day of adventure that you missed.
+If you don’t, eventually, I predict you could grow to regret every day of adventure that you missed.

 Reason Not To Retire Overseas #9: “I’ve got to wait for my children to finish their schooling.”